 And it is no secret that email users check their inboxes first thing in the morning, especially when expecting messages from business partners or loved ones.

-This feature optimizes your email campaign sending to your contact list based on their past behavior, like when they open previous emails.
+This feature optimizes email campaign sends to your contact list based on their past behavior, such as when they open previous emails.

 But if your email marketing solution does not offer similar features, you can always auto-schedule your campaign between 8 a.m. and 3 p.m.